 - Engage with your department through departmental talks and seminars and through social activities and get-togethers.
 This is another opportunity for students to give feedback via members of departmental staff (rather than just those on Committees).

-- You can also discuss your opinions of your time at Imperial on social media (within reason).
+- You can also discuss your opinions of your time at Imperial on social media.
 Find a Facebook group or Twitter community where you can talk about your experiences and share feedback.

 Does my feedback make a difference?